 (Generating images from BCGEN is subject to the Free License portion of the License Agreement.
 The licensed version does not contain the “powered by” watermark.)

-The size of the POSTNET barcode must be between 22 and 24 bars per inch.
+The size of both POSTNET and IMb must be between 22 and 24 bars per inch.
 The size may be adjusted by setting the narrow bar width.
-Additional font widths are provided with IDAutomation Postnet Barcode Fonts for this purpose.
+Additional font widths are provided with IDAutomation IMb Barcode Fonts for this purpose.

 Location of the symbol:

 The POSTNET barcodes must be printed on specific areas of mail, usually directly below the address.
 For more information about the formatting and placement of POSTNET barcodes or FIM symbol placement, refer to